ISLAM AND PLURALISM

 JUNE 14-15, 2022

-The official launch of the Islam and pluralism work package will take place at the University of Birmingham which is funding the first workshop.
+The official launch of the Islam and pluralism work package of the Theologies and Practices of Pluralism project will take place at the University of Birmingham which is funding the first workshop.
 Jocelyne Cesari is coordinating the workpackage on Islam as well as the worshop hosted by Birmingham.

 Rationale of the work package